pinakigupta/BehaviorRL/README.md

 ```
 #### NOTE:
 1) To know which algorithms you can use, simply take a look at the /open_ai_baselines/baselines folder.
-2) Some algorithms will fail since are NOT suited for this problem.
+2) Some algorithms will fail since are NOT suited for your problem.
 For example, DDPG was implemented for discrete actions spaces and will not take a "BOX" as an action space.
 Try the one you are interested in and find out why it will not run.
 Sometimes it will take just a few changes and other times, as metioned before, it might not even be meant for this type of problem.

 Note: "Save path" does not work on DDPG unless you add to the ddpg class the following: